grumat/bmt/README.md

 approximates a desired output frequency.

 > This brute-force method seems to be an overkill in a simple PLL like
-> the one featured in the STM32F103, but if you look into the STM32L432
+> the one featured in the STM32F103, but if you look into the data-sheet
-> data-sheet you will surely need a complex solution to configure it.
+> of more modern parts you will surely need a complex solution to
+> configure it.

 The compiler produces a single static record of the `PllFraction` structure, which is bound to a *weak symbol* which means all instances